di0fref/wordpress/wp-content/plugins/contact/readme.txt

 * Fixed errors when error reporting is set to all.
 * Added details screenshot.
 = 0.2 =
-* The function `contact_details` now outputs by default instead of having to echo the repsonse.
+* The function `contact_details` now outputs by default instead of having to echo the response.
 * Function calls now includes before, after and echo options.
 = 0.1.1 =
 * Updated/Corrected plugin name.